leobauza/browncoat.2.0/README.md

 ## get updates

 I am working on an easier go at installing browncoat using a combination of grunt and bower to set up a project.
 Until then forking the repository is all I've got for you though.
+Testing tags.